How To Remove Soap Scum in Your Bath and Washer

 When you switch to liquid soap or shower gel you will see less scum buildup.

 How to Remove Soap Scum in Your Bath

-Wet & Forget Shower uses gentle chemistry to wipe out soap scum, oils, dirt, and mold and mildew stains.
+Wet & Forget Shower uses gentle chemistry to wipe out soap scum, oils, dirt, and mold, and mildew stains on hard, non-porous surfaces.
 When applied weekly keeps the grime away for good.